The Library encourages faculty to use Moodle, reserves and e-reserves for their course materials for the following reasons:

 4. Using Moodle and reserves is an economical option for students.

-Please note, all faculty are responsible for informing themselves of and complying with all copyright requirements when uploading items to Moodle.
+Please note, all faculty are responsible for informing themselves of and complying with all copyright requirements when placing items on reserve.

-Documents that are uploaded to Moodle must comply with all copyright requirements.
-Before uploading documents to Moodle, follow the verification steps outlined in the Copying Guidelines (Print & Digital) section.
+Documents that are placed on reserve or e-reserve must comply with all copyright requirements.
+Before placing items on reserve, follow the verification steps outlined in the Copying Guidelines (Print & Digital) section.

-For more information on how Fair Dealing may apply to Moodle, please refer to guideline #5 in the AUCC Fair Dealing Guidelines.
+For more information on how Fair Dealing may apply to library reserves, please refer to guideline #4 in the AUCC Fair Dealing Guidelines.